GregPickering/O1S_FauxGI/README.md

 It supports all three renderers (Compatibility / Mobile / Forward+), and is tested on the latest stable version of Godot (4.4.1).

+Any light source with shadows enabled in the scene is considered a primary source.
+The first bounce is simulated by adding Virtual Point Lights.
+All subsequent bounces are simulated by controlling the ambient term in a WorldEnvironment node (if linked).

 ## Getting Started
 Using FauxGI is simple:
 1. Copy the O1S_FauxGI folder into your own project
 2. "Instantiate Child Scene.." under the top level Node, and select "faux_gi.tscn"
 3. Make sure the scene's geometry has collision shapes and the lights cast shadows
+4. Link a WorldEnvironment node (if present) to the `Environment Node`

 You can optionally play with the FauxGI settings while watching the results in the 3D preview window.

 ## Principles
 The FauxGI node takes the principles of Godot's [Faking global illumination](https://docs.godotengine.org/en/stable/tutorials/3d/global_illumination/faking_global_illumination.html) page and automates them.
 All light sources in the scene are scanned on _ready().
-Then on every _physics_process(), each active light source in the scene can add a Virtual Point Light (VPL) to approximate indirect light.
+Then on every _physics_process(), each active light source in the scene can add a Virtual Point Light (VPL) to approximate the first bounce indirect light.
+All VPLs are then processed, weighted by energy and distance to the camera, to simulate secondary bounces using the ambient light term in the `Environment Node`.

 Raycasts are used to determine where to place the VPLs, hence the need for collision shapes.
 The number of raycasts per VPL is controlled with the `Oversample` setting (with 0 disabling the raycasts entirely, simply placing the VPL at a specific fraction of the way from the light's `Range`).
 The more raycasts per VPL, the better they can adapt to the (possibly changing) geometry around them.

-Spotlights can control more than one VPL, controlled with the `Per Spot` parameter.
+Spotlights can control more than one VPL, controlled with the `VPLs per Spot` parameter.
 The VPLs will all work the same way, all generated within the spotlight's cone.

 Omnilights look best when using at least 4 VPLs, as the the VPLs can be near multiple surfaces.
 If each Omnilight only has a single VPL it is much harder to get bounced light on the back of other objects in the space.
-Omnilights are implemented by casting their VPLs as if there were `Per Omni` spotlights radiating outward.
+Omnilights are implemented by casting their VPLs as if there were `VPLs per Omni` spotlights radiating outward.

-Directional lights are handled as if the camera itself were an omnilight, finding where to place the `Per Directional` VPLs.
+Directional lights are handled as if the camera itself were an omnilight, finding where to place the `Directional VPLs`.
 Those VPLs are then all checked to see if the directional lights can reach them, and if so the directional lights contribute the color and energy information to the VPLs.
-Currently all directional lights will share the same VPLs, so the name `Per Directional` is no longer correct.
+Currently all directional lights will share the same VPLs.

 FauxGI keeps a pool of VPLs, added via the RenderingServer to minimize overhead (so they do not need to interact with the scene tree).